net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 In these FAQ, `<KSP directory>` is the directory such that the KSP executable is found in `<KSP directory>/KSP.exe`.

-Note that Principia Cardano targets KSP 1.2.2.
+Note that Principia currently targets KSP 1.2.2.

 # Installing
 The binaries for Windows, macOS, and Ubuntu x64 can be found in the readme.